matsbauer/python_tutorials/ml_introduction.md

 [ 667500.
 756000.]
 ```
 Again, it looks like we can't afford the house with three rooms, as we get the same result of $756,000.
 In this prediction, the result for our two room house has dropped by over 10% to $667,500.
 This is where experience and good understanding is needed by the data engineer.

+#### Optimization

+In order of increasing the prediction quality, optimization can be done by increasing the number of attributes / predictors or improving the input data.
+Understanding your data and functions is crucial in creating accurate predictions.
+We can see that there is some deviance between the different methods, but researchers found, that the deviance between the methods decreases, the more data you use.
+Basically, if you insert 2,000,000,000,000 data points into a system, the difference between the regression methods goes against 0.

+ I hope you got a good first taste of what you can do with ML.
+If you want to continue and have a look at the available regression methods, have a look at this -> [sklearn-models](http://scikit-learn.org/stable/modules/linear_model.html).
+See you next time!